maxshuty/maxshuty/README.md

 - Frontend development utilizing great technology like VueJS and ReactJS
 - Solving exciting problems without a straightforward solution

-I enjoy helping answer questions on StackOverflow like [this solution](https://stackoverflow.com/a/58570835/4826740) to pure CSS accessible checkboxes and radio buttons that I wrote.
+I also enjoy helping answer questions on StackOverflow.
+On StackOverflow I believe in quality over quantity, having reached over **2.6 million** people in just over 100 answers like [this solution](https://stackoverflow.com/a/58570835/4826740) to pure CSS accessible checkboxes and radio buttons that I wrote.
 I also find myself [answering](https://stackoverflow.com/questions/67356599/the-deep-selector-is-not-working-using-sass-loader-in-my-vuejs-application) my own questions or trying to find [better solutions](https://stackoverflow.com/questions/40730116/scroll-to-bottom-of-div-with-vue-js/57661780#57661780) to age-old problems.

 When learning something new I enjoy diving in and trying to apply my new found knowledge.
 This is what lead me to develop [**SimplyLazy**](https://github.com/maxshuty/simply-lazy) in order to learn more about the `IntersectionObserver` API.
 It's a simple, lightweight (0.6kb), pure JavaScript image lazy loader that even works in IE (with a polyfil) and even has a few handy callbacks!